glscene/GLScene/Examples/AdvDemos/Archipelago/Readme.txt

 >>>>>> BEFORE starting the demo: <<<<<<

-  "splitter.exe" from the data subdirectory will be run, to cut the big .jpg into many .bmp (textures).
+  "splitter.exe" from the ..\assets\map subdirectory will be run, to cut the big .jpg into many .bmp (textures).
   Uses 48MB of disk space for full-resolution textures (recommended if you have a board with 64+ MB of memory).